The Social Media Club is funded by the Facebook Journalism Project

 She oversaw a complete website redesign and facilitated a content shift that led to record-breaking traffic, engagement and ad sales.
 Her work has been recognized by Editor & Publisher Magazine, the National Newspaper Association and LMA’s 2017 Digital Innovation Competition, including for best social media strategy.

-In leading the Social Media Club, Emilie will facilitate discussion and learning opportunities among social media leaders in addition to working with newsrooms as part of the Local Media Resource Center.
+In leading the Social Media Club, Emilie will facilitate discussion and learning opportunities among social media leaders in addition to working with newsrooms as part of the Local News Resource Center.
 The director’s role is critical to the success of the Social Media Club and will ensure the club is highly valuable and engaging.
 Significant time and planning will go into ensuring every call evokes interesting discussion and yields action items.

 Criteria to Join the Social Media Club: